zmartzone/lua-resty-openidc/README.md

              -- if your OpenID Connect Provider doesn't sign its id tokens -- (uses the "none" signature algorithm) then set this to true.

+             --accept_unsupported_alg = true
+             -- if you want to reject tokens signed using an algorithm -- not supported by lua-resty-jwt set this to false.
+If -- you leave it unset, the token signature will not be -- verified at all.

              --renew_access_token_on_expiry = true
              -- whether this plugin shall try to silently renew the access token once it is expired if a refresh token is available.
              -- if it fails to renew the token, the user will be redirected to the authorization endpoint.